DM-GY 9103 K

 STATEMENT OF INCLUSION

 The NYU Tandon School values an inclusive and equitable environment for all of our students.
-Personally, with this course, I really strive to foster a sense of community in and outside of the classroom and hope to offer a safe and welcoming space where individuals of all backgrounds, beliefs, ethnicities, national origins, gender identities, sexual orientations, religious and political affiliations, and abilities will be treated with respect.
+Personally, with this course, I really strive to foster a sense of community in and outside of the classroom and hope to offer a safe and welcoming space where individuals of all backgrounds, beliefs, ethnicities, national origins, gender identities, sexual orientations, religious and political affiliations, and abilities will be treated with care and respect.
 It is my main motivation that all students’ learning needs be addressed and that the diversity that students bring to this class be regarded and used as a resource, inspiration, strength, and benefit.
 I created this class as part of my own personal mission to foster a community-focused practice, communal envisioning, and collective action and if at any point this standard is not being upheld, please feel free to reach out to me.

 ACADEMIC INTEGRITY